 Do I need to redo my fingerprints if I was fingerprinted as a substitute teacher?

 No. If you completed Substitute Teacher Fingerprints during your Professional Development Sequence, then you have fulfilled the Fingerprinting Requirement.
 However, you may need to contact TEA to link your fingerprints to your TEA Certification Application.

 Do you offer any teacher preparation courses or programs online?

 No, the University of Texas at Austin only offers traditional, daytime courses for Initial and Postbaccalaureate Certification programs.
 Professional certificates are not online, but classes may be available in late afternoon and evening to accommodate working professionals.

-- Can I take the Texas Education Agency's (TEA) Teacher Certification Exams online?
+Can I take the Texas Education Agency’s Teacher Certification Exams online?

 No, students must take the exam at a Testing Center.
-Dates of availability are at www.tx.nesinc.com.
+Dates of availability are at the Texas Education Certification Examination Program website.

 Please follow the instructions outlined on the TEA website.
 A complete review of credentials is necessary for out-of-state teachers.
 Teachers with certificates from other countries will be required to complete an accredited certification program in the U.S.